 The production of rare earth metals is a global $4 billion annual market that continues to grow as new electronics, computerized engines for aircraft, warships, electric automobiles, magnets, and other critical products are developed that need rare earth metals to perform.
 The value of products that require rare earth metals to function is valued at more than $4 trillion per year.

-The current challenge is that just one country, China, owns the market on extracting and purifying this critical resource despite the fact that other global countries, including the U.S., are rich in such metals.
-The detrimental environmental impact of current acid based separation and purification of rare earth metals prohibits most companies across the globe from entering the market.
+The current challenge is that just one country, China, owns the market for extracting and purifying this critical resource despite the fact that other global countries, including the U.S., are rich in such metals.
+The detrimental environmental impact of the current acid-based separation and purification of rare earth metals prohibits most companies across the globe from entering the market.

 “It’s a supply chain challenge with wide implications on the U.S. economy and national security.
 We have a critically needed product and one dominant source for this product.
 This new patented process promises to enable U.S. independence from the China near monopoly,” said Dan Hasler, founder of Hasler Ventures.
 “This technology has been researched and developed at Purdue University for more than a decade and has proven to be versatile and robust.”

 Hasler Ventures has secured rights from the Purdue Research Foundation that grant the company first rights to commercialize the technology’s intellectual property.

 The technology – developed and patented from the laboratory of Nien-Hwa Linda Wang, Purdue’s Maxine Spencer Nichols Professor of Chemical Engineering – has successfully shown to separate rare earth metals without the devastating environmental effects of conventional acid-based methods with high yield and purity.

 One part of this technology was published on March 31, 2020, in the Royal Society of Chemistry publication Green Chemistry.
 The funding source for this research includes the Department of Defense.